pxxxe/azu/README.md

 **2. Planning** — The Scheduler knows what's connected.
 When a job arrives it pulls the model's `structure.json` from the Registry, then walks through every layer and assigns it to a worker based on available VRAM, whether that worker already has the layer cached, and pipeline locality (keeping consecutive layers on the same machine where possible).
 For MoE layers each expert is placed independently — experts can land on different workers than the router.
 The output is a topology: an ordered list of nodes with routing instructions.

 **3. Execution** — The topology is dispatched.
 The first worker in the chain tokenises the prompt and runs it through the embedding layer, then forwards the hidden-state tensor to the next worker via a direct HTTP P2P link (not back through the core).
 Each worker runs its assigned layer(s) and passes the tensor along.
 MoE router workers fan out tensor slices to the relevant expert workers, collect results, apply routing weights, and forward the merged output.
 The last worker runs the LM head and decodes the output token.

+The pipeline supports full autoregressive generation — not single-token decoding.
+Workers iteratively process tokens through the complete layer stack, with the final layer's output fed back as input for the next generation step until the specified token limit is reached or an end-of-sequence token is generated.

 ### Sharding strategies